Guling, Jiangxi: Modern history

 After the conclusion of the Chinese Communist Revolution in 1949, it became the favourite meeting place for the Central Committee of the Chinese Communist Party because Chairman Mao used Chiang Kai-shek's house as one of his holiday homes.
-It hosted the Eighth Plenum of the Eighth Central Committee, also known as the Lu Mountain Conference or "Plenum", which began on 23 July and convened on 2 August 1959.
+It hosted the Eighth Plenum of the Eighth Central Committee, also known as the Mount Lu Conference or "Plenum", which began on 23 July and convened on 2 August 1959.
 Kuling also hosted the Second Plenum of the Ninth Central Committee in August 1970.

-The movie Romance on Lu Mountain, which has been shown in the Lu Mountain theatre non-stop since 1980, was recognised by Guinness World Records as the longest-running movie in theatres.
+The movie Romance on Lushan Mountain, which has been shown in the Mount Lu theatre non-stop since 1980, was recognised by Guinness World Records as the longest-running movie in theatres.
 Each ticket sold to this movie is numbered according to ticket sales to date.
 As of May 2006, this number was close to 140 million tickets.